lalomorales22/no-youre-wrong/README.md

 If you encounter any issues:

-1. Check that your OpenAI API key is correctly set
+1. Check that your OpenAI API key is correctly set in Netlify environment variables
 2. Ensure your browser supports audio recording (HTTPS required for production)
 3. Verify microphone permissions are granted
-4. Check the browser console for any error messages
+4. Check the browser console and Netlify function logs for error messages
+5. Make sure Netlify Functions are properly deployed

 ## 🎉 Built With BOLT